-The team uses therapy models such as Cognitive Behavioural Therapy, Solution Focused Therapy and Mindfulness.
+The team uses therapy models such as cognitive behavioural therapy, solution focused therapy and mindfulness.

-The groups we offer are:
+The groups we offer include:

 - Explore where anxiety comes from, thinking and anxiety, relaxation strategies, how to manage a panic attack, self-esteem, communication skills, emotions and anxiety, sleep, diet and exercise.

-Managing Depression (Out of the Blues)
+Managing Depression (Out of the Blues) – Postponed until further notice

 - This is a 7 week CBT structured educational group that is open to all adults 18 and over.